angelaanozie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File: 3-paths: A scripts that counts the number of directories in the PATH
+File: 4-global_variables: A script that lists environment variables